material-motion/material-motion/concepts/runtimes.md

 - Permanently-registered Intentions.
 - Intentions registered by name.

 TODO: There is likely value in maintaining this state outside of the Actor instances themselves.
 Provide the actors with a variable that enables easy access of the above state (perhaps nicely scoped to the Actor).
+E.g. state.intentions or state.intentionForName("name").

 ## Actor events